German Payslip Explained: How to read your Payslip in Germany?

 • Url.
 Tg. gen. (Urlaubstage genehmigt) – Approved vacation days year to date

-2. Salary Information
+2. Salary information

 Not all terms listed below will appear on your payslip.
 Some might only appear on specific months, depending on bonuses, etc.